breadboard-ai/breadboard/seeds/breadboard/README.md

 const board = new Board();
 ```

-Breadboards consist of nodes and wires.
+Breadboards are all nodes and wires.
 Nodes do useful things, and wires flow control and data between them.

 Placing things on the board is exceedingly simple.
-Here's a line that places an `input` node on the board:
+Here's a line that places an `input` and an `output` node on the board:

 ```js
 const input = board.input();